True Power: Composition

-True Power has been described as metalcore, post-hardcore, hard rock, rap metal, and nu metal, with elements of pop, trap, electronic, and grunge.
+True Power has been described as metalcore and nu metal, with elements of pop, trap, electronic, and grunge.
 Vocalists Brian Burkheiser and Eric Vanlerberghe both incorporate rap vocals on the album.

 Release

 On June 17, 2022, the band released the lead single "Body Bag".
 On July 12, 2022, the band released the second single "Bad Things".
 On August 19, 2022, the band released a music video for the song "Self-Destruction".
 The album was released on August 19, 2022.
 On November 22, 2022, the band released a music video for the song "There’s Fear In Letting Go".
 On March 16, 2023, the band released a music video for the song "Deep End".

 Critical reception

 True Power has received generally positive reviews from music critics.
 Paul Travers of Kerrang! complimented the album's dynamics and production stating, "I Prevail have expanded on the lighter moments from Trauma.
 But there’s always an explosion waiting to drop, and producing those jaw-dropping moments is one of the things they do so well."
 Chanel Issa of Hysteria Mag felt that "[the album] breathed new life into I Prevail’s sound, placing them in high contention for the coveted title of kings of the metalcore sandpit.

 Melinda Welsh of The Spill Magazine praised unclean vocalist Eric Vanlerberghe for "[stepping out of his comfort zone...to deliver some softer-spoken rap style lyrics and clean vocals..." and called True Power "their most aggressive album yet."
-In a less positive review of the album, Jesper L. of Sputnikmusic considered the album to be a "reminder that overblown production can’t hide lazy songwriting."
+In a less positive review of the album, Tyler White of Sputnikmusic felt that its "lack of originality and ingenuity" left it "bland and stagnant and lacking character".
 Wall of Sound stated "I Prevail take everything they did on Trauma and dial it up to 11."
 On November 2, 2022, their single 'Bad Things' have peaked number 1 on the Billboard Active Rock Radio Charts, the first time since 2020 with their hit single, Hurricane.